CLI Usage

 Added in version 1.2

 Specifies the container image validation policy to use.
-This is valid only when
+Valid only when --container-runtime is podman.
+Valid values are one of:

-and a generatedpolicy that rejects all by default, with generated identity requirements for referenced container images, using an explicitly-provided keyring (specified with the --container-keyring CLI option).
+policy that rejects all by default, with generated identity requirements for referenced container images, using an explicitly-provided keyring (specified with the --container-keyring CLI option).

 --container-keyring